 Whether trees are multi-trunked or just too heavy for their own good, cabling by a professional arborist can help maintain the structural integrity of a tree.
 It is a method to stabilize an established tree that is growing in an unsustainable manner.

-Cabling can keep a tree healthy
+To keep a tree healthy

 A tree with a compromised trunk or branch is like a human having a cut on their skin.
 In the same way that an “open wound” provides an entrance point for bacteria and infection, for a tree, it is an entrance point for harmful fungi to enter.
 Proper cabling can help a tree close the “open wound” and keep it healthy.

-Cabling can preserve a tree’s appearance
+To preserve a tree’s appearance

 Limbs on large, established trees will grow in various directions.
 If a tree loses a major limb, it will appear unbalanced and nonsymmetrical.
 Through the use of cabling, a tree can maintain its appearance.

-Cabling can protect people
+To protect people

 Oftentimes, trees adorn walkways or public spaces.
 If a large, unstable branch is hanging over a sidewalk, it poses a risk to people using the sidewalk.
 Securing that branch with cabling will provide protection to those on the sidewalk and “buy time” until a better remedy is determined.
 When a tree is properly cabled, it will have stability over the long haul.
-Cables encourage trees to grow in the right direction and stabilizes them so a strong anchoring system can be established without the danger of the tree falling.
+Cables encourage trees to grow in the right direction and stabilize them so a strong anchoring system can be established without the danger of the tree falling.